KannonZenetism/the-red-archive/the-sovereign-path.md

 Following non-assimilation, the trajectory redirected toward advanced philosophical inquiry at a separate academic institution, reinforcing the pursuit of sovereign intellectual rigor.

 ### SIGNAL CONTINUITY
-While early material artifacts are unrecovered, the core signal and foundational principles demonstrably persist and flow into later documented works.
+While early material artifacts may be unrecoverable, the core signal and foundational principles demonstrably persist and flow into later documented works.

 ### ARCHIVAL BRIDGE (2013)
 The earliest segment of the recovered archive initiates from 2013, establishing a verified continuity point for the broader trajectory.